vinush-vigneswaran/c-sharp-notes/Chapter2.md

     {
         Console.WriteLine("This is main functIon");

-        // Create an object to run funcitons
+        // Create an object to run functions
         Car myCar = new Car("Toyota", "Prius");

         // Now I can access a non-static function